Academic Policy Waivers

 The Credit Elimination Policy applies to students who leave the University and desire to return after five or more calendar years.
 Such students may eliminate all or part of previously earned credits from their transcripts, in units of one semester or more.
 When a particular semester of credit is designated to be eliminated, all credits from this semester must be eliminated.

 - A request for credit elimination must be in writing

 - The dean of student and academic life must approve the request

 Each year, the financial aid office reviews credit and grade point average compliance relative to financial aid regulations.
 Letters are forwarded to students not in compliance with current regulations.
 Financial aid compliance SAP waiver request are reviewed by the dean.

 Requests or appeals of academic policies identified in the University catalog and issues or concerns related to classes or department polices are addressed in the Office of Student Affairs.

 Students wishing to take a leave of absence or withdraw from the University should begin the process at the Office Student Affairs.
 Students will need to meet with the Student Affairs staff to discuss options for returning and to complete necessary paperwork.
-If a student is called to active military duty, they should contact the Dean of Enrollment Management or the Assistant Dean of Student Affairs immediately in order to expedite the withdrawal process.
+If a student is called to active military duty, they should contact the Office of Student Affairs immediately in order to expedite the withdrawal process.
 For more information on the process, refer to the "Withdrawal from the University" section of the Student Handbook or the Fitchburg State University Catalog.

 This protocol defines and coordinates the efforts of various campus departments in order to provide a caring and effective institutional response to the student who reports having been sexually assaulted.
 Such definition and coordination is intended to make the institutional response “more than the sum of its parts” for the benefit of the survivor of sexual assault and the community at large.